 As an insurance agent, you can help people learn about the ins and outs of different insurance policies, and help them find the best coverage for them.
 And, becoming an insurance sales agent doesn’t require a college degree.

 Something interesting to note?
-Google search trends reveal that interest in purchasing life insurance policies have spiked due to the coronavirus pandemic.
+Google search trends reveal that interest in purchasing life insurance policies has spiked due to the coronavirus pandemic.
 This means that there is likely a need for jobs related to selling insurance.

 💸How much you can expect to earn: According to Comparably, the median yearly salary for an insurance agent is $48,000.
-As you can also receive commission as an insurance sales agent, you can potentially earn more.
+As you can also receive a commission as an insurance sales agent, you can potentially earn more.
 It’s all about the hustle.

 4. Medical transcriptionist